 This house is a real treasure, but it is, in many ways, quirky.
 There is an indoor/outdoor lounge on the second floor that is unlike anything I have ever seen.
 The bathrooms are big enough for a football team to shower in, if I could only lure one here.
 Electrical outlets are in all the wrong places.
 The lighting is a tragic mistake.
 Then there are the ceilings.
 Except for the master bedroom, half of the kitchen and half of the ground floor living room, ceilings are exposed beams.
 So are half of the walls in the upstairs bedrooms.
 Maybe the builder thought this was quaint in a farmhouse sort of way, or maybe he ran out of money.
 I'm betting on the latter.

 I do not mind the exposed beams, except for a tiny and unintended gap between the exposed and covered parts of living room, directly beneath which is a trail of animal feces on the floor, some of which contained tiny bones.
-The kind of animal was a mystery until about five days ago when I noticed a large gecko sleeping on the side of a beam directly above the trail of shit.
+The kind of animal creating this mess was a mystery until about five days ago, when I noticed a large gecko sleeping on the side of a beam directly above the trail of shit.

 Last evening in the miserable lighting I saw a tail dangling below where Jabba had been sleeping, and grabbed a flashlight.
 The tail was attached to a bright green snake.
 Within moments I was Googling "green snake Cambodia."
 At the very top of the page was "17 Very Dangerous Cambodia Snakes–Venomous and Deadly," among them the green pit viper.
 My desk is about five meters away.
 Oh boy.

 Now, I am not afraid of snakes.
 I grew up in the Northern California wine country, where there were plenty of snakes.
 I kept some as pets, including a wounded baby rattlesnake that did not survive.
 But I was not going to get too close to this one without knowing what it was.
 I did get close enough to it to see that it wrapped itself around Jabba so tightly that the old guy was either crushed or suphocated.
 I phoned Boren, Rath's baby brother.
-He does my laundry (picks up and delivers, he's charming, inexpensive, and does a great job).
+He does my laundry (picks up and delivers, he's charming, inexpensive, and does a great job.
+Please use him.
+He needs the money).
 He's young, has way too much testosterone, and must also know something about dispatching a dangerous snake.

 During the ten minutes it took Boren to arrive, I summoned my courage and got a little closer to the snake.
 It was still wrapped around Jabba, its head erect in a defensive posture.
 Armed with a broom and the kind of a dustpan with long handle used by people too lazy to bend over, I got closer.
 The snake did not strike the dustpan, so my hunch was that it was probably not venomous.
-So with one quick move I swept it up and fifteen seconds later, the snake and its intended dinner were on my lawn.
-By this time the snake had positioned itself to that it could swallow old Jabba.
+So with one quick move I swept it up, and fifteen seconds later the snake and its intended dinner were on my lawn.
+(My villa is only one of five or six residences in Siem Reap with an actual lawn.)
+By this time the snake had positioned itself so that it could swallow old Jabba.
 Several different people have told me that this snake eats either the gecko's hart or its liver.
 I honestly do not see how that would be possible since he was trying to wrap his jaws around the tokay's head.

 If you visit Siem Reap, chances are very, very slim that you will see a snake of any kind.
 I have seen very long skins that had been molted by cobras on Phnom Kulen, but never a live cobra.
 They are quite shy.
 Chances are equally slim that you will see a tokay.
 You might see jinjokes.
 They're everywhere and completely harmless.
 To this day my only encounter with wildlife was the last time I stayed at Rambutan Resort.
 A tiny fruit bat had taken a rest on the back of some drapes while my patio door was open.
 (I later closed the door.)
 The poor thing spent the night flying around the room clicking in search of a way out.
 I felt very bad for it.
 They are more happy wrapping themselves in a banana leaf.

-Next time: How I carried the entire contents of a 93 square meter condo across a border in five miserable trips, and why am thinking about a trip to Ikea to do it one more time.
+Next time: How I carried the entire contents of a 93 square meter condo across a border in five miserable trips, and why am thinking about a shopping excursion to Ikea to do it one more time.

-P.S., 2 July: Days later, Boren remembered to tell me that he had stopped at the construction hole into which he had deposited the snake when he delivered my laundry the next mornng,.
-There was no sign of either.
+P.S., 2 July: Days later, Boren remembered to tell me that he had stopped at the construction hole into which he had deposited the snake when he delivered my laundry the next morning.
+There was no sign of a snake or Jabba's corpse.
 Either something significantly larger had eaten both of them, or the little green snake had its best meal of the year.